catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 columns, data sources, and functions.
 Generally speaking PUDL is a collection of subpackages organized by purpose (extract, transform, load, analysis, output, datastore…), containing a module for each data source.
-Each data source has a short name that is used everywhere throughout the project, composed of the reporting agency and the form number or another identifying abbreviation:
+Each data source has a short name that is used everywhere throughout the project and is composed of the reporting agency and the form number or another identifying abbreviation:
 ``ferc1``, ``epacems``, ``eia923``, ``eia861``, etc. See the :doc:`naming
 conventions <naming_conventions>` document for more details.